Biles dazzles on floor to win record 25th world championship medal

 Biles finished her campaign in Stuttgart with five gold medals from six events to mark ideal preparations for next year’s Tokyo Olympics.

-Her barnstorming run included a record fifth all-around gold as well as helping the U.S. to a fifth straight world team title.
+Her barnstorming run included a record fifth all-around gold, an individual vault title, as well as helping the U.S. to a fifth straight world team title.

-Reporting by Hardik Vyas in Bengaluru; editing by Clare Fallon
+Reporting by Hardik Vyas in Bengaluru; editing by Clare Fallon and Toby Davis